dqops/dqo/docs/checks/column/custom_sql/sql-aggregate-expression-on-column.md

 # sql aggregate expression on column data quality checks

-Column level check that calculates a given SQL aggregate expression on a column and compares it with a maximum accepted value.
+A column-level check that calculates a given SQL aggregate expression on a column and compares it with a maximum accepted value.

 ___